DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_getproperties_method.md

      ]
 });

-// return object of the CheckboxGroup control form.getItem("checkboxGroup").getProperties();
+// return the object of the CheckboxGroup control form.getItem("checkboxGroup").getProperties();

-// return object of checkbox of the CheckboxGroup control form.getItem("checkboxGroup").getProperties("second");
+// return the object of a checkbox of the CheckboxGroup control form.getItem("checkboxGroup").getProperties("second");

 @descr: